nils-n/throwing-sticks/README.md

     - Tips for Unit Testing D3 [Link](https://eng.wealthfront.com/2016/07/27/tips-for-unit-testing-d3/)
     - Testing D3.js With Jasmine [Link](https://busypeoples.github.io/post/testing-d3-with-jasmine/)
     - Leveling Up D3: Test Driven Development [Link](https://www.eventbrite.com/engineering/leveling-up-d3-test-driven-development/)
-- A great tutorial on using Jest for JavaScript unit testing while maintaining browser compatibility especilly :
+- A great tutorial on using with Jest while maintaining browser compatibility.
+This was the only source that explained in great detail how to use webpack.
+These advices in these talks solved many of the conflicts between ES6 and commonJS in this project.
     - [15.
 Install Jest Testing Framework with npm for ES6 module support - JavaScript Testing](https://youtu.be/ZnIv8u2-XrA)
     - [18.
 Babel Loader Setup in the Webpack 4 Configuration file for compiling Code - Part 1](https://youtu.be/vGZoGwBC7js)
     - [19.
 Babel Loader Setup in the Webpack 4 Configuration file for compiling Code - Part 2 ](https://youtu.be/vGZoGwBC7js)
+- Scrimba Courses and Tutorials to deepend knowledge: [Scrimba Page](https://scrimba.com/)
+    -  Learn Javascript (Per Harald Borgen)
+    -  Introduction to Unit Testing (Dylan Israel)
+    -  Introduction to Clean Code (Dylan Israel)
+    -  Introduction to D3 (Sohaib Nehal)
 - Very eye-opening talks from Dylan Israel : [Link - Clean Coding](https://youtu.be/YQsU2Zq2Zis)
 - Thanks to my mentor Ronan (Code Institute) for his advices and clear feedback